Journal of Dan T. Cook - Fly Fishing the Globe

 The same can be said for Dean Butler.
 Dean proved to be a vault of fishing knowledge and I am extremely grateful to him for sharing some with me.
 Even after a “few” trips chasing these sea monsters, his enthusiasm and energy is inspiring.
 He certainly does love his “job.”
 Anyone looking to catch a marlin on conventional or fly tackle, I’d recommend going straight to Dean.
 He can be reached through his website, www.deanbutler.com.au.

-Thanks to Dean and everyone who contributed to our incredible Vanuatu experience!
+Thanks to Dean and everyone who contributed to my incredible Vanuatu experience!

 Russian Far East:

-We left Vanuatu behind and flew to Vladivostok, arriving on May 2nd.
-Due to flight schedules, our travels took us to Osaka, Japan for 5 hours and Seoul, Korea for 2 days before arriving here.
+I left Vanuatu behind and flew to Vladivostok, arriving on May 2nd.
+Due to flight schedules, my travels took me to Osaka, Japan for 5 hours and Seoul, Korea for 2 days before arriving here.
 Although it was a brief stay at the airport in Osaka, I can tell you that the Japanese are some of the friendliest and most polite people I’ve ever met.
 At least, that’s the impression I got from the employees at the Starbucks.
 Everyone seemed genuinely happy to see me, which was refreshing!

-After our experience exiting the Seoul airport, I have a new rule: “cab drivers that aggressively solicit customers inside the terminal are exponentially more aggressive when driving.”
-The ride was so disturbing we could only laugh at each near collision.
-It never occurred to me exactly what the terminal velocity of minivan is, but we must have been just a hair under it.
+After my experience exiting the Seoul airport, I have a new rule: “cab drivers that aggressively solicit customers inside the terminal are exponentially more aggressive when driving.”
+The ride was so disturbing I could only laugh at each near collision.
+It never occurred to me exactly what the terminal velocity of a minivan is, but I must have been just a hair under it.
 It reminded me of the intro into the “Six Million Dollar Man” TV show starring Lee Majors.
 I bet Steve Austin experienced something similar before he uttered the memorable words......”I can’t hold it...... it’s breaking up!!!!”
 Then comes the huge, fiery crash...... and then the huge (at THAT time) investment by the U.S. government.
-Anyway, about 90 minutes into our 1 hour taxi ride, then inevitable happened; at an intersection...... confusion who has the right-of-way...... screeching brakes.....
+Anyway, about 90 minutes into my 1 hour taxi ride, the inevitable happened; at an intersection...... confusion who has the right-of-way...... screeching brakes.....
 CRASH!!!!
 Okay, it was more like a fender bender.
-That hardly mattered as our driver and the other interested party stepped out, looked at the bumpers and began yelling and pointing.
+That hardly mattered as my driver and the other interested party stepped out, looked at the bumpers and began yelling and pointing.
 They seemed oblivious to the mile or so of traffic that was backed up.
 After 10 minutes they agree to move the cars down the street and commence another 10 minutes of yelling and pointing.
-Our driver was thoroughly disgusted when he got back into the car.
-The next 30 minutes was comparatively uneventful, save for the fact he couldn’t find our hotel.
+My driver was thoroughly disgusted when he got back into the car.
+The next 30 minutes was comparatively uneventful, save for the fact he couldn’t find my hotel.

-After that introduction to Seoul, we were prepared for an interesting visit.
+After that introduction to Seoul, I was prepared for an interesting visit.
 Fortunately, things went smoothly.
-We ate authentic Korean food (nice and spicy!), toured the city and did a bit of shopping.
-On our visit to Deoksugung Palace we were immediately surrounded by hundreds of children who wanted to look at us and practice their English.
+I ate authentic Korean food (nice and spicy!), toured the city and did a bit of shopping.
+On my visit to Deoksugung Palace I was immediately surrounded by hundreds of children who wanted to look at me and practice their English.
 It offered a brief glimpse into what the lives of celebrities must be like.
-They all agreed that Heidi looked like Angelina Jolie.
-I was waiting for "Brad Pitt" but instead the throng of 10 and 11 year olds shouted "Harry Potter!"
+I was waiting for them to call me "Brad Pitt" but instead the throng of 10 and 11 year olds shouted "Harry Potter!"
 Hmmm......

 Vladivostok, Russia

-We've been here for almost 2 weeks now, awaiting for the rig to clear customs.
-We've met fabulous people and have had a great time.
-However, for the sake of everyone reading this already long update, we'll save the stories for the next one.
+I've been here for almost 2 weeks now, awaiting for the rig to clear customs.
+I've met fabulous people and have had a great time.
+However, for the sake of everyone reading this already long update, I'll save the stories for the next one.

 Thanks for all your support.
 A special "howdy" goes out to all the guys at Man Financial.
 Get out from behind those desks!
 Cheers!